 - Crushers, hoppers, and stock piles all features large amounts of loose material and can have problems feeding.
-Conveyor belts can grab clothing and extremities if not powered down and locked out/ tagged out. - Fatalities have occurred when workers were in a crusher working on stuck drill bits.
-Workers have also died after being caught in conveyors that were not powered down.
+Conveyor belts can grab clothing and extremities if not powered down and locked out/ tagged out. - In the last 6 years, 2 fatalities have occurred when workers were in a crusher working on stuck drill bits.
+In the last year, 3 workers have died after being caught in conveyors that were not powered down.